wchaimanowong/perm_inv/README.md

 perm_inv_test_data_analysis.py:

-Demonstrate our multiplier bootstrap test of permutation invariance on real-world data sets which can be downloaded from UCI.
+Demonstrate our multiplier bootstrap test of permutation invariance on an arbitrary dataset.
+Load your dataset into the 'data' variable and run the code.
+The real-world datasets in our numerical studies can be downloaded from UCI (see the reference in the paper).

 perm_inv_pairwise.r: